thienduc7218/aws-lamdba-note/README.md

 ## Follow-up

-Follow-up: How would you design a long-running process that exceeds the execution time limit?
+- How would you design a long-running process that exceeds the execution time limit?

-Follow-up: In what scenarios would you use one over the other?
+- In what scenarios would you use one over the other?

-Follow-up: Suppose one of your Lambda functions is throttling.
+- Suppose one of your Lambda functions is throttling.
 How would you troubleshoot and resolve it?

-Follow-up: What are the differences in retry behavior for each of these sources, and how do you handle poison messages?
+- What are the differences in retry behavior for each of these sources, and how do you handle poison messages?

-Follow-up: How does provisioned concurrency impact costs and scalability for high-traffic applications?
+- How does provisioned concurrency impact costs and scalability for high-traffic applications?

-Follow-up: How would you design an error-handling strategy using Dead Letter Queues (DLQs) and EventBridge retries?
+- How would you design an error-handling strategy using Dead Letter Queues (DLQs) and EventBridge retries?

-Follow-up: How would you architect a system to handle payloads larger than the 6 MB synchronous invocation limit?
+- How would you architect a system to handle payloads larger than the 6 MB synchronous invocation limit?

-Follow-up: Suppose you have multiple Lambda functions that share a large set of dependencies.
+- Suppose you have multiple Lambda functions that share a large set of dependencies.
 How would you structure your layers to optimize performance and maintainability?

-Follow-up: How would you trace a specific request through a system involving multiple Lambda functions and downstream services?
+- How would you trace a specific request through a system involving multiple Lambda functions and downstream services?

-Follow-up: How would you ensure that a Lambda function accessing sensitive data adheres to the principle of least privilege?
+- How would you ensure that a Lambda function accessing sensitive data adheres to the principle of least privilege?